-Rob Bluey, an accomplished journalist, is vice president of communications at The Heritage Foundation and editor-in-chief of The Daily Signal, the think tank's multimedia news organization.
+Rob Bluey, an accomplished journalist, is vice president of communications at The Heritage Foundation and the executive editor of The Daily Signal.

 Bluey is responsible for building innovative media platforms and digital assets that reach influential audiences with conservative policy solutions.
 He leads a team that oversees Heritage’s digital strategy, editorial content and original news reporting.

 Bluey is the founding editor of The Daily Signal, a respected source of policy-based news and analysis.
 It was launched by Heritage in June 2014 to provide insightful, credible reporting and influential commentary on policy issues from a conservative perspective.

 Combining a background in journalism with a passion for digital media, Bluey's goal has been to strengthen Heritage's position as the go-to policy research institute with hard-hitting stories and videos that spotlight conservative solutions to the nation's thorniest challenges.
 His team is responsible for promoting the think tank’s content on more than a dozen digital platforms —from Facebook and Twitter to Instagram and YouTube.